delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Customise this question again.
 Reflect the job description within this question.

-This is not the time to be humble.
+This is not the time to be humble, but do try to not sound arrogant.

 An example of this answer could be something like: